Benjamin Andrew: Latter life

-Family Life
+Personal life

 Benjamin Andrew was married 4 times.

-His first wife, Elizabeth, died shortly after the birth of their 2nd son in 1753.
+His first wife, Elizabeth, died shortly after the birth of their second son in 1753.
 Both boys lived to adulthood.

 He married his second wife, Susanna Franklyn, in 1753.
-Together they had 5 children, but only one child, a daughter, survived infancy to live to adulthood.
+Together they had five children, but only one child, a daughter, survived infancy to live to adulthood.
 Susanna died in 1762.
 Such death of children and young mothers was common in the tidewater area of Georgia during this period.
 This has been attributed to the malarial-like conditions that existed around the rice plantations, either due to malaria or yellow-fever.

 Later in 1762, Benjamin married Mary Philbin.
-They had 4 daughters, of which 3 survived to adulthood.
-Mary died in Jan 1787.
+They had four daughters, of which three survived to adulthood.
+Mary died in January 1787.

-He married for the last (4th) time in 1788, Elizabeth Few Lee, a recent widow with 5 young children and 25 years his junior.
+He married for the last (fourth) time in 1788, Elizabeth Few Lee, a recent widow with five young children and 25 years his junior.
 Elizabeth was the sister of William Few, signer of the US Constitution for the state of Georgia.
 They had one boy and one girl.
 The boy, Moses Andrew, became a famous physician and Methodist preacher in Montgomery, Alabama.
-Elizabeth survived him and remarried for her 3rd time Thomas Bush.
+Elizabeth survived him and remarried for her third time Thomas Bush.